nadegeguiglielmoni/overcoming_uncollapsed_haplotypes_in_long_read_assemblies/README.md

 # Overcoming uncollapsed haplotypes in long-read assemblies of non-model organisms
 Supporting scripts for the paper **"Overcoming uncollapsed haplotypes in long-read assemblies of non-model organisms"** by Guiglielmoni et al., available in [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.03.16.993428v1).

 In this paper, we compare assemblies of PacBio and Nanopore reads with seven assemblers, and evaluate their efficiency at producing properly collapsed haploid assemblies.
-We also try to reduce uncollapsed haplotypes by using a subset of filtered reads, and haplotigs-purging tools.
+We also try to reduce uncollapsed haplotypes by using a subset of filtered reads, and haplotig-purging tools.
 We also present the tool [HapPy](https://github.com/AntoineHo/Happy) to evaluate the correct haploid representation of a diploid genome.

 ## Table of contents